Greggs

-Greggs plc is a British bakery chain.
+Greggs plc is a British bakery and fast food chain.
 It specialises in 'on-the-go' savoury products such as baked goods, sausage rolls, sandwiches and sweet items including doughnuts and vanilla slices.
-It is headquartered in Newcastle upon Tyne, England.
+It was founded, and is headquartered, in Newcastle upon Tyne, England.
 It is listed on the London Stock Exchange (LSE), and is a constituent of the FTSE 250 Index.
 Originally a high street chain, it has since entered the convenience and drive-through markets.